This is the process of how I built my first homelab server for under AUD $60, what I planned to do with it and what I learned along the way.

 Power Efficiency

 One of my main concerns was how much this would cost to run 24/7.
 Surprisingly, the machine is incredibly efficient.
-It averages a power draw of just 22W, which totals around 15 kWh per month.
-At current rates, that adds only about ~AUD $4.60 to my monthly electricity bill.
-Considering the utility it provides, I’d say it’s worth every penny.
+It averages a power draw of just 22W, totals around 15 kWh per month which is just about ~AUD $4.60 added to my monthly electricity bill.

 Final Thoughts

-If you have been thinking about starting a homelab, don’t wait for the “perfect” gear.
-Just start.
-You will learn infinitely more by building than you ever will by just reading about it.
+If you have been thinking about starting a homelab, I think this is the best way to start.
+I’ve learnt more by building than I ever will by just reading about it.